Varshith-Ginka/Varshith-Ginka/README.md

-# Hi there 👋, I'm Varshith Ginka
+# Hi there 👋, I'm Varshith

 ## 🚀 About Me
 I'm a passionate developer exploring **web development, problem-solving, and DSA with Java**.